|Oracle® Fusion Middleware Developer's Guide for Oracle Adaptive Access Manager

 Start the WebLogic Server where Oracle Adaptive Access Manager is deployed and log into the WebLogic Administration Console.

-oracle.oaam.extensions.war file created in Step 6 as a Shared Library with
+oracle.oaam.extensions.war file as a shared library with

-oaam_admin as target applications.
+oaam_admin_server1 as target applications.

 Test the custom functionality and make sure files added to